annton-shakur/online-book-store-project/readme.md

 * **controller**: Controllers containing endpoints with methods for handling HTTP requests
 * **dto**: Data Transfer Objects used for communication between the client and server
 * **mapper**: Mapper interfaces used for conversions between DTOs and entity models
+## How to test the project from your side?
+* Make sure to have JDK 17+, Docker and Postman installed
+* Clone this repository
+* Create the .env file with the corresponding variables
+* Build images using _docker-compose build_ and run the service in containers using _docker-compose up_
+* You are welcome to try out this application options using the next Postman collection: there will be a collection here tomorrow (I hope).
+Just let me know if the other steps are valid
+## What was difficult about creating the project?
+First of all, it was quite a challenge to understand the whole architecture of the application, however, after many tries and a decent amount of time spent on research and communication with some experienced specialists I managed to find the suitable structure.
+Besides this, Spring Security was a pretty challenging topic to lear and use in such an application.
+Despite that, after a while I manage to configure it as well.
+I cannot avoid talking about Docker setup here as well.
+It took a lot of my patience and efforts to configure it.
+Anyway, I must admit that despite pretty difficult challenges, I really enjoyed creating this project and cannot wait to get some more practice.
+## What is next?
+It may look like this project is already finished, but I don't intend to leave it this way.
+Every shop needs to give customers the opportunity to return their goods and this one won't be an exception.
+So, the next step is adding the return feature.
+Also, I guess adding some front-end and good design would make it much more user-friendly.
+You are welcome to follow me for updates on this project :)